mramshaw/MQTT_and_mosquitto/README.md

 From the [FAQ](http://mqtt.org/faq):

-  MQTT stands for MQ Telemetry Transport.
+> MQTT stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.

 And:

-  These principles also turn out to make the protocol ideal of the emerging “machine-to-machine” (M2M) or “Internet of Things” world of connected devices, and for mobile applications where bandwidth and battery power are at a premium.
+> These principles also turn out to make the protocol ideal of the emerging “machine-to-machine” (M2M) or “Internet of Things” world of connected devices, and for mobile applications where bandwidth and battery power are at a premium.

 And:

-  TCP/IP port 1883 is reserved with [IANA](http://www.iana.org/) for use with MQTT.
+> TCP/IP port 1883 is reserved with [IANA](http://www.iana.org/) for use with MQTT.
 TCP/IP port 8883 is also registered, for using MQTT over SSL.

 [While MQTT usually takes place over TCP/IP, this is not a requirement.
 There are implementations that do not use TCP/IP.]

+Note that __MQ__ is _not_ short for __Message Queue__.
+The differences are as follows:

+- In queues, a message is stored until it is consumed (no such thing takes place with MQTT)
+- In queues, a message is only consumed by one client (in MQTT, any number of clients may be subscribed to a topic)
+- A queue is much more heavyweight than a topic (a queue is named and must be explicitly created while a topic is very lightweight)

 ## Mosquitto